 - Much higher risk of heart disease and stroke

 - Sexual impotence.

-Diagnosis and treatment for type 1 diabetes
+Diagnosis of type 1 diabetes

-Diabetes is diagnosed with blood tests to check the glucose levels.
 There is no cure for type 1 diabetes, but the condition can be successfully managed.
 Treatment includes:

 - Taking insulin daily by injections or by insulin pump